yguitton/training-material/topics/admin/tutorials/surf-research-cloud-pulsar/tutorial.md

 {: .agenda}

 # Prerequisites

+The instance provides secure authentication, where users must have a SURF Research account prior to this tutorial, have set the {SRAM} authentication method, and connect an SSH key to their accounts.
+In case you are not familiar with {SRC} and need help in setting up your accounts, please follow the instructions on the [SURF Knowledge Base](https://servicedesk.surf.nl/wiki/display/WIKI/SURF+Research+Cloud)

+Inside the SRC members should have access to all publicly available catalog items.
+If you are not able to create a catalog item, please [contact SURF servicedesk](mailto:servicedesk@surf.nl).

 This tutorial assumes you are member of a {CO} in {SRAM} that has access to {SRC} and a wallet with budget in SRC with enough sources to create Galaxy and Pulsar catalog items.
 (For more information please refer to the [SURF Knowledge Base](https://servicedesk.surf.nl/wiki/display/WIKI/Budgets%2C+wallets%2C+contracts).